Hands on: Asus ZenFone 7 Pro review

 The Asus ZenFone 7 Pro is a worthy successor to the ZenFone 6, packing even more value into an even bigger phone: higher specs, a nicer AMOLED display with a faster refresh rate, and yes – the flip camera returns, and it has another lens to boot.

-It’s not the fairest comparison.
-Asus followed other brands in splitting its flagship devices between standard and Pro versions.
-The differences are mostly aesthetic – compared to the Pro version, the ZenFone 7 only loses out on a slightly faster chipset, a bit of RAM and storage, and OIS in its cameras.
-Ergo, you won’t miss much by going for the cheaper model, but the premium option is available for anyone who wants a bit more.
+The comparison with the ZenFone 6 isn't the fairest one.
+Asus followed other brands in splitting its flagship devices between standard and Pro versions, but the differences are mostly aesthetic: compared to the Pro version, the ZenFone 7 only loses out on a slightly faster chipset, a bit of RAM and storage, and OIS in its cameras.
+So you won’t miss much by going for the cheaper model, but the premium option is available for anyone who wants a bit more.

 Against other flagship phones, the ZenFone 7 Pro remains competitive with a seamless 6.67-inch AMOLED front display (no notch, no punch-hole), large 5,000mAh battery, and the best specs you can get at a cheaper price.
-ZenFone 7 Pro’s secret edge on the competition?
-It has inherited several perks first seen in the Asus ROG 3 phone, including the advanced LPDDR5 RAM, a faster 30W charger included, and the latest version of Asus’ gaming software.
+The ZenFone 7 Pro’s edge over the competition is that it has inherited several perks first seen in the Asus ROG 3 phone, including the advanced LPDDR5 RAM, a faster 30W charger in the box, and the latest version of Asus’ gaming software.

-Which makes the Asus ZenFone 7 Pro – aimed at a more mainstream audience than the ROG 3 – an appealing pick for consumers who want an affordable flagship.
-Taking better selfies than the competition is just a bonus.
+All of which makes the Asus ZenFone 7 Pro – which is aimed at a more mainstream audience than the ROG 3 – an appealing pick for consumers who want an affordable flagship.
+The fact that it takes better selfies than the competition is just a bonus.

 Asus ZenFone 7 Pro price and release date

-This pricing puts it far above the cost of the standard ZenFone 7, which starts at 21999 TWD (around $749 / £570 / AU$1,040) with a 6GB RAM and 128GB storage configuration.
-For the minute differences between the two, it's a pretty great gap in pricetags.
+This pricing puts it well above the cost of the standard ZenFone 7, which starts at NT$21,999 (around $750 / £570 / AU$1,040) for the 6GB RAM and 128GB storage configuration.
+Given the minor differences between the two, it's a pretty big difference.

 The ZenFone 7 Pro will come in two colors: Aurora Black and Pastel White.